Applying for Estonian passport and ID card

 Applying at the Estonian Embassy in Prague

-In the event that you need to applying for the document(s) personally at the Embassy, it is necessary to contact the Embassy in advance and book at appointment by either calling us at +420 257 011 180 or by sending an e-mail to [email protected].
+In the event that you need to applying for the document(s) personally at the Embassy, it is necessary to contact the Embassy in advance and book an appointment from here – Booking for an appointment to the consul.

 You may fill the application at the Embassy or beforehand by printing it and signing it before visiting the Embassy.

-At the Embassy, it is possible to pay the state fee by card or cash (Czech koruna or euros).
-If you wish to pay in cash, please bring an exact amount with you when visiting the Embassy (in case you would like to pay in CZK, please consult with the consul about the exact currency exchange rate).
+At the Embassy, it is possible to pay the state fee only by card.
 It is also possible to pay the state fee by transaction to Tallinn – in the latter case, please bring with you the confirmation of transaction.

 Authorisation for receiving the passport and/or ID card

 If necessary, it is possible to authorise another person to pick up your document at the Embassy.
-This is possible to indicate only when applying for the documents at the Embassy of offices of PPA (not later in the process).
+This is possible to indicate only when applying for the documents at the Embassy (not later in the process).

 The person you would like to authorise has to be an Estonian citizen who has an unexpired Estonian identity document when picking up your document at the Embassy.
 In addition, the authorised person has to bring with him/her your expired passport and/or ID card when picking up your new documents.